nirtamir2/talks/2025-06-26/src/slides.md

 [click]
 But this function throws an error - and TypeScript doesn't tell us

-This function throws an error, but TypeScript doesn't tell us.
 There's no "throws" annotation in TypeScript.
 We have to read the implementation or just find out at runtime.
 In production.